Am-BOUK/Poseindon/README.md

 # Poseidon

 ## Description
-Poseidon is an app that that aims to generate more transactions for institutional investors who buy and sell fixed income.
+Poseidon is an app that aims to generate more transactions for institutional investors who buy and sell fixed income.

 ## Getting Started